Learn about Medicare Part D

 Costs you could pay with Medicare Part D

 During the year, you may go through different drug coverage stages.
-There are four stages, and it's important to understand how each impact your prescription drug costs.
+There are three stages, and each can affect your prescription drug costs.
 You may not go through all the stages.
-People who take few prescription drugs may remain in the deductible stage or move only to the initial coverage stage.
-People with many medications (or expensive ones) may move into the coverage gap (the Part D "Donut Hole") and/or catastrophic stage.
+People who take few prescription drugs may remain in the Annual Deductible stage or move only to the Initial Coverage stage.
+People with many medications (or expensive ones) may move into the Catastrophic Coverage stage.

 In this stage, you pay a copay or coinsurance for your prescription drug and the plan pays the rest.

-When your out-of-pocket costs reach $8,000 in 2024, you enter the catastrophic coverage stage.
+When your out-of-pocket costs reach $2,000 in 2025, you enter the Catastrophic Coverage stage.

 - You stay in this stage for the rest of the plan year.
-During this payment stage, the plan pays the full cost for your Medicare Part D covered drugs.
 You pay nothing for Medicare Part D covered drugs.
 For excluded drugs covered under any enhanced benefit, you pay a cost share.

-- Total drug costs: the amount you (or others on your behalf) and your plan pay for your covered prescription drugs.
+- Total drug costs: the amount you (and/or others on your behalf) and your plan pay for your covered prescription drugs.
 Your plan premium payments are not included in this amount.

-- Out-of-pocket costs: The amount you (or others on your behalf) pay for your covered prescription drugs plus the amount of the discount that drug manufacturers provide on brand-name drugs when you’re in the third coverage stage -- the coverage gap (donut hole).
+- Out-of-pocket costs: The amount you (and/or others on your behalf) pay for your covered prescription drugs.
 Your plan premiums are not included in this amount.

 See how Medicare costs may work with these Medicare coverage examples